Address225 E. 17th Street New YorkSee nearby area

 Lonely Planet review

 Right off Stuyvesant Sq, this popular, eight-floor townhouse is where Woody Allen shot a frightening dead-body scene for his film Manhattan Murder Mystery (1993).
-Only four of the 120 rooms have private bathrooms (all free of dead bodies), and the rooms themselves are small and basic, with old-school chintzy furnishings and a lack of natural light.
+The 120 rooms are small and basic, with old-school chintzy furnishings and a lack of natural light, and only four have private bathrooms (but all are free of dead bodies).

-If this place is booked, ask about its sister property, Hotel 31 .
+If this place is booked, ask about its sister property in Midtown, Hotel 31 .

 Our independent authors have visited Hotel 17 and selected this as one of our recommended hotels in Union Square, Flatiron District & Gramercy.